JacobRBlomquist/down-to-the-wire/src/content/blog/2025/2025-07-18-first-post-protocol-wars.md

 ### Performance: Pragmatic Violations vs. Pure Architecture

-TCP/IP's dirty secret was "layer violations"—cases where implementations broke architectural purity to solve real-world problems.
+TCP/IP's dirty secret was "layer violations"-cases where implementations broke architectural purity to solve real-world problems.
 OSI purists considered this heresy.
 TCP/IP engineers considered it Tuesday.

 **Example 1: Application-aware TCP optimization.** Modern TCP implementations often examine application data patterns to make performance decisions.
 When Netflix streams video, the TCP stack might adjust its congestion control algorithm based on recognizing video streaming patterns, or prioritize certain packet types.
 Technically, this violates the clean separation between transport and application layers, but it dramatically improves user experience.

-**Example 2: Network Address Translation (NAT).** When IPv4's 4.3 billion addresses started running out in the 1990s—something the original Internet pioneers didn't fully anticipate—NAT emerged as a pragmatic band-aid.
+**Example 2: Network Address Translation (NAT).** When IPv4's 4.3 billion addresses started running out in the 1990s-something the original Internet pioneers didn't fully anticipate-NAT emerged as a pragmatic band-aid.
 NAT devices routinely examine and rewrite TCP and UDP headers, blatantly violating the separation between network and transport layers.
 An OSI purist would be horrified, but NAT kept the Internet growing when the "proper" solution (IPv6) wasn't ready for deployment.

 **Example 3: Modern load balancers.** Today's application load balancers operate at multiple layers simultaneously.
 They examine HTTP headers (Layer 7), manipulate TCP connections (Layer 4), and make routing decisions based on IP addresses (Layer 3) all in the same device.
 This architectural "mess" delivers the performance and flexibility that powers modern web applications.